 In traditional medicine, a brew of Geranium sanguineum is used as a kind of “blood tonic”; also, the brew is used as a styptic.*

 Definition: Product from dried roots of the plant Geranium sanguineum.

 Characteristics: Red-brown to brown amorphous powder, with specific odour, little soluble in water and 50% ethanol.

 Testing for purity:

 Loss on drying, %, not more than: 5.0

 Content of active substancies:

-Tannic compounds, determined as tannin, per dry substance, not less than, %: 25.0
+Tannic compounds, determined as tannin, based on dry substance, %, not less than: 25.0

-Control: The qualitative indices of the product are controlled in accordance with company documentation, where are included assay methods and their validity concerning linearity and repetition.
+Control: The qualitative indices of the product are controlled in accordance with the company documentation, where assay methods and their validity concerning linearity and repetition are included.

 Shelf life: 3 (three) years from the date of production.